 3. Figure out what can be made ahead of time.
 During a busy work week, the amount of time I have to cook is pretty minimal, which is why I love make-ahead meals.
 Look for recipes that can be made beforehand, whether that’s the night before or several days before.
 Double or triple the recipe and save the leftovers for other meals, or freeze to have later on.

 Some recipes that have been inspiring my fruit-forward breakfasts lately:

 - Orange Homemade Granola – this homemade granola combines oats, nuts, seeds, dried fruit, and the taste of 100% orange juice.
 It pairs well with milk, yogurt, or on top of a smoothie bowl.
 Make a single or double batch, then store for up to a week.

-- Orange-Vanilla Overnight Oats – this easy oats recipe comes together in less than five minutes.
+- Vanilla-Walnut Overnight Oats – this easy oats recipe comes together in less than five minutes.
 You can make this recipe ahead of time for a quick nutritious breakfast in the morning that will fuel you and your family throughout the week.

 - Pumpkin Baked Oatmeal with Streusel – with just two steps, this baked oatmeal recipe couldn’t be easier.
 You can eat it warm right out of the oven, or stick it in the fridge and eat it cold in the morning.
 I like to top mine with a dollop of Greek yogurt and peanut butter.

 - Blood Orange & Pistachio Muesli – this muesli recipe is soaked in the refrigerator and eaten cold, giving it a similar texture to overnight oats.
 Topped with pistachios and blood oranges it makes for a bright, naturally sweet breakfast.